Tom's Guide Verdict

 The Pixel Recorder app comes to the watch, so you can record voice memos that'll sync directly to your Pixel phone.
 Meanwhile, offline Google Maps is now available on-wrist.

 Plus, the addition of an Ultra-wideband allows the Pixel Watch 3 to control other tech, not just Google products.
-For example, owners of compatible BMW and Mini vehicles will be able to lock and unlock their cars right from the wrist.
-No word yet on which car models are included, though I've reached out to Google for clarification.
-Likewise, we don't know whether partnerships with other automakers are also in the works.
+For example, owners of compatible BMW and Mini vehicles will be able to lock, unlock and start their cars right from the wrist.
+I'm told that any of the above models with support for BMW Digital Key Plus should play nicely with the Pixel Watch 3.
+No word yet on whether partnerships with other automakers are also in the works.

 Finally, the Watch 3 introduces a new and first-of-its-kind Loss of Pulse Detection feature that works similarly to fall detection, alerting loved ones or emergency rescue personnel if the safety feature is triggered.